 One thing to consider when your baby isn’t drinking as much as usual is could it be possible that they have just had a growth spurt?

-Growth spurts are notorious for wreaking havoc on an infant’s schedule usually by messing up sleep patterns and causing baby to be hungrier than normal as their body develops.
-Once the growth spurt is completed, baby will often revert back to the old feeding patterns as the excess calories are no longer needed.
+Growth spurts are notorious for wreaking havoc on an infant’s schedule usually by messing up sleep patterns and causing the baby to be hungrier than normal as their body develops.
+Once the growth spurt is completed, the baby will often revert back to the old feeding patterns as the excess calories are no longer needed.